 Old Brookside and Brookside apartments are good examples of providing sidewalks and connections to neighboring amenities.
 Within the East Lake Planning area, the County has recently begun adding sidewalks to County Road 50, and the Creekview Apartments will be adding a sidewalk along a large portion of County Road 10.
 These improvements promote walking and also provide safety for those choosing to walk and drive.

 In Cheshire and Uptown, sidewalks are provided in much of the planning area.
-However, sidewalks in Cheshire are in disrepair and lack crosswalks.
-While in Uptown, sidewalks are provided only along State Route
+However, sidewalks in

 Top: Old Brick Sidewalk in Cheshire Middle: Trolley Station Bottom: State Route 332